cyberrp-fr/qb-laptop/README.md

 - [ ] **DDoS device** - not implemented
       The idea was to allow hackers by real simulated coding (javascript) fabricate ddos devices that they could sell to people.
-      This device when detonated would fry all alarms to the police in a defined (configurable) radios.
+      This device when detonated would fry all alarms to the police in a defined (configurable) radius.

 - [ ] **Fake internet** - not implemented fully
       I had generated hundreds of fake realistic looking websites using AI and put them on my server.